-Northeast Florida is expanding upon its reputation as a tourist destination, quickly becoming a desirable business hub.
+Northeast Florida is expanding upon its reputation as a tourist destination, quickly becoming a desirable business hub with the addition of St Mark’s Pond.
 With Florida’s highest ranked schools and one of the nation’s 5 fastest growing residential communities, St. Johns County is attracting notable employers including Northrup Grumman, PGA Tour, Florida Blue, CSX, and Fidelity National.

 This migration to the First Coast has ushered in a season of considerable growth in infrastructure, residential, and commercial projects.
 Given Florida’s low elevation and proximity to the Atlantic Ocean and St Johns River, effective development requires a significant supply of sand to raise streets and structures above the floodplain.

 This topographical reality is why St. Mark’s Pond, a 1,400-acre sand mine and mitigation bank strategically situated in St. Augustine, presents such an incredible opportunity for a land manager that knows his community, his craft, and local contractors.

 Before becoming co-manager of the mining operation at St. Mark’s Pond, Ancient City Land Management’s President and CEO, Dan Laubacker, spent years analyzing the opportunity and waiting for the right time to get involved with what he describes as “one of the last virgin grounds between Duval and St. Johns County.”

 “I knew this property had a lot of potential.
 But the resounding battle cry right now is there is virtually no lending available in the market.
 We could have been in a position to where all these potential sand supply contracts could have gone elsewhere.”